gdr1461/GAdmin/README.md

 - Place it into `ServerScriptService`.

 # Requirements
-This system uses `DataStoreService`, so it is recommended to set `Enable Studio Access to API Services` to true.
+This system uses `DataStoreService`, so it is recommended to set `Enable Studio Access to API Services` to `true`.

+# Settings
+To set system to yourself, open `GAdminLoader/Settings`.
+Settings will be descriped here more.

+## Admin Access:
+Test